brunovilar/datascience-ml-project/CourseProject.md

 ## The final value used for the model was mtry = 29.
 ```

-To estimate the accuracy of the best model, we use our validation set, **created from the training set at the begining of the report**.
+To estimate the accuracy of the best model, we use our validation set, **created from the training set at the beginning of the report**.
 Since it was not used during the training, we expect to evaluate the accuracy on unseen data.

 ## Validating The Selected Model